 What is spring onion

-This sabzi/ curry is not new to me rather, I have been eating it since childhood days, its only when I started cooking, then I got serious about the taste and benefits of spring onions.
+This sabzi/curry is not new to me.
+I have been eating it since childhood days.
+It was only when I started cooking that I got serious about the taste and benefits of spring onions.
 As a kid, I used to call it “hare pyaz ke sabzi”, where hare = green and pyaz means onion.

 Spring onion benefits